 London is an incredible city.
 It’s cosmopolitan, entrepreneurial, and a lot of fun.
 But if you’re visiting for a few days, it can be a bit overwhelming.
 London is big and the list of things you can find on Google is endless.
 How do you know where to go?
-Where are the best places to stay in London?
-What should you do?
+What are the best non-touristy things to do and places to stay in London?

 I’ve put together this guide because I’m always being asked by friends from around the world – “I’m going to London soon, where shall I go?”
 And it’s pretty impossible to answer spontaneously.
 There are so many places to go and so many things to do in London, so there is no quick answer.